Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

 where for any matrix $A$, $A[i,j]$ denote its $(i,j)$\theth/ coordinate.

 There has been a large body of work on designing differentially private algorithms for general workload matrices in the static setting, i.e.,~not under continual release.
-One of the scalable techniques that provably reduce the error on linear queries is a query matrix optimization technique known as \emph{workload optimizer} (see~\cite{mckenna2021hdmm} and references therein).
-There have been many algorithms developed for this, one of them being the {\em factorization mechanism}~\cite{edmonds2020power, matouvsek2020factorization}, which first determines two matrices $R$ and $L$ such that $M=LR$ and then outputs $L (R x+z)$, where $z \sim N(0,\sigma^2 \mathbb I)$ is a vector of Gaussian values for a suitable choice of $\sigma^2$ and $\mathbb I$ is the identity matrix.

-For a privacy budget $(\epsilon,\delta)$, it can be shown that the additive error, denoted as $\ell_\infty$ error of the answer vector (see \Cref{def:accuracy}), of the factorization mechanism for $|\mathcal Q|$ linear queries with $\ell_2$-sensitivity $\Delta_{\mathcal Q}$ (\cref{eq:ell_2sensitivity}) represented by a workload matrix $M$ using the Gaussian mechanism is as follows: \tagged{arxiv}{
+One of the scalable techniques that provably reduces the error on linear queries is a query matrix optimization technique known as \emph{workload optimizer} (see~\citet{mckenna2021hdmm} and references therein).
+There have been various algorithms developed for this, one of them being the {\em matrix mechanism}~\cite{li2015matrix}, which first determines two matrices $R$ and $L$ such that $M=LR$ and then outputs $L (R x+z)$, where $z \sim N(0,\sigma^2 \mathbb I)$ is a vector of Gaussian values for a suitable choice of $\sigma^2$ and $\mathbb I$ is the identity matrix.
+For a privacy budget $(\epsilon,\delta)$, it can be shown that the additive error, denoted as $\ell_\infty$ error of the answer vector (see \Cref{def:accuracy}), of the matrix mechanism for $|\mathcal Q|$ linear queries with $\ell_2$-sensitivity $\Delta_{\mathcal Q}$ (\cref{eq:ell_2sensitivity}) represented by a workload matrix $M$ using the Gaussian mechanism is as follows: with probability $2/3$ over the random coins of the algorithm, the additive error is at most